Ben Roethlisberger: 2007

-2008 season: Second Super Bowl championship
+2008: Second Super Bowl championship

 On March 4, 2008, the Pittsburgh Steelers and Roethlisberger agreed to an eight-year, $102 million contract.
 Roethlisberger had two years left on his original that he signed after the draft.
-He has stated that he wants to retire as a Steeler.
+He stated at the time that he wanted to retire as a Steeler.

 In Week 1 against the Houston Texans, Roethlisberger completed 13 of 14 passes for a career-high 92.9 completion percentage (minimum 10 attempts), and finished with 137 yards passing and two touchdown passes in the 38–17 win.
 Byron Leftwich took over in the fourth quarter when Roethlisberger was on the sideline with a shoulder injury.
 The next week against the Cleveland Browns, he had the first pass reception of his career: a negative-seven-yard completion to himself after a deflected pass in the second quarter.
 In a 15–6 loss to the Philadelphia Eagles in Week 3, Roethlisberger was sacked eight times, fumbled twice, threw one interception, and was called for a safety in the fourth quarter.
 He did not finish the game, as his throwing hand was injured.

 In Week 4 against the Baltimore Ravens, the Steelers trailed 13–3 at halftime.
 Roethlisberger threw a touchdown pass to Santonio Holmes in the third quarter to start a comeback.
 He completed two passes to Mewelde Moore for 31 yards in overtime, setting up Jeff Reed for the winning 46-yard field goal.
 The next week, Roethlisberger threw for 239 yards in the first half—a career-high for one half—and directed the game-winning drive, passing for an eight-yard touchdown to Hines Ward to defeat the Jacksonville Jaguars by a score of 26–21.
 He was named AFC Offensive Player of the Week and the FedEx Air Player of the Week for his performance.

 Roethlisberger had one of the worst performances of his career in a Week 9 23–6 win over the Washington Redskins, posting career lows in passer rating (15.1), completions (5), passing yards (50), yards per attempt (2.94) and completion percentage (29.4%).
 In Week 13 at New England, in consistent rain, Roethlisberger completed 17 of 33 passes for 179 yards, two touchdowns, and one interception.
 After falling behind, 10–3, in the second quarter, Roethlisberger led the Steelers to 30 unanswered points in a 33–10 victory.